Here's what to know about the film and TV writers' strike

 "Everybody, including myself, hopes both sides reach a deal," he said.
 "But I also think that the writers' demands are not unreasonable.
 I'm a member of the guild.
 I support collective bargaining.
 This nation owes so much to unions."

-Speaking on "Late Night" Friday, host Seth Meyers, a WGA member, also expressed supported for striking writers, while saying a strike "would really be a miserable thing for people to have to go through."
+Speaking on "Late Night" on Friday, host Seth Meyers, a WGA member, also expressed support for striking writers, while saying a strike "would really be a miserable thing for people to have to go through."

 Writers "are entitled to make a living," he said.
 "I think it's a very reasonable demand that's being set out by the guild.
 And I support those demands."